Justin Madden: VFL/AFL playing career

 Madden retired from teaching in 1988, and in 1990, became President of the AFL Players Association, (taking over the role from his older brother Simon) while still playing for Carlton and at the peak of his career.
 In his seven-year tenure, which continued until his retirement, he oversaw the increasing professionalism of the game with the first players' collective bargaining agreement, and the expansion of the association to the point where it represented almost every eligible player in the entire league.
-Despite the increasing demands of AFL football, where most players were becoming professional players, Madden studied at RMIT University to become an architect.
+Despite the increasing demands of AFL football, where most players were becoming professional players, Madden studied at Royal Melbourne Institute of Technology to become an architect.
 After graduating, he worked in this field while continuing to play football.